OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

   - ISO/IEC 42001 B.9.3 defines controls for human oversight and decisions regarding autonomy.
 Gap: covers this control partly (human oversight only, not business logic)
   - Not covered further in ISO/IEC standards.
-TODO: covered anywhere else?

 - **#LEASTMODELPRIVILEGE** (runtime infosec).
 Least model privilege: Minimize privileges; avoid connecting a model to an email facility to prevent it from sending incorrect information to others.